Skip to main content

 In Permify, the simplest form of relational tuple structured as: entity # relation @ user.
 Here are some relational tuples with semantics,

-In Permify, these relational tuples represents your authorization data.
+These relational tuples and attributes represents your authorization data.

-Permify stores your relational tuples (authorization data) in a database you prefer.
-You can configure the database when running Permify Service with using both configuration flags or configuration YAML file.
+Permify stores your these data in a database you prefer.
+You can configure the database when running Permify Service with using configuration options.

-Stored relational tuples are queried and utilized in Permify APIs, including the check API, which is an access control check request used to determine whether a user's action is authorized.
+Stored data are queried and utilized in Permify APIs, including the check API, which is an access control check request used to determine whether a user’s action is authorized.

 As an example; to decide whether a user could view a protected resource, Permify looks up the relations between that specific user and the protected resource.
-These relation types could be ownership, parent-child relation, or even a role such as an admin or manager.
+These relation types could be ownership, parent-child relation, a role such as an admin or manager or even an attribute.

-Relational tuples can be created with an simple API call in runtime, since relations and authorization data's are live instances.
-Each relational tuple should be created according to its authorization model, Permify Schema.
+Each relational tuple or attribute should be created according to its authorization model, Permify Schema.

 Let's follow a simple document management system example with the following Permify Schema to see how to create relation tuples.